 When the pandemic struck, Kevin decided to change jobs, moving from a big organization to a smaller charity where he could make a bigger impact.
 And with travel no longer a part of his world, he found himself with more time on his hands.
 “When there’s no travelling and no more being tired on Friday nights after a long week on the road, what do you do?” he asks.
 “Do you just sit down and get a suntan?
 Or do you actually embrace your new life and change the chip?”

 With an extra 6-7 hours per week now available to him, Kevin decided to start a side gig.
-He launched a software consulting business and today, he has 12 partners, including the Canadian Heart and Stroke Foundation.
+He launched a software consulting business and today, he has 12 partners.
 Together they have a goal to help 1 million people have access to technology to help enhance their rehabilitation.

 Beyond how he’s working, what Kevin is working toward also shifted.
 “My goal has changed from ‘a big house with ten cars and ten swimming pools,’ to a tiny, little one-bedroom place on the south coast of Spain.
 That’s what I want and what I’m working toward.”